 There's some dispute about who the first part of Jesus' response is directed at: Is it the father of the boy?
 Is it the crowd?
 Or is it the disciples?
-The weight of opinion is that the answers are 'no', 'probably not' and 'probably'.
-So it's not the father that's being told he's unbelieving and perverse, it's probably not the crowd, but it probably the disciples who Jesus is describing as unbelieving and perverse.
+The weight of opinion is that it's not the father that's being told he's unbelieving and perverse, and it's probably not the crowd, but it probably is the disciples who Jesus is describing as unbelieving and perverse.

-Think about that for a moment: Jesus, at the beginning of the chapter, gives the disciples power and authority to drive out all demons and to cure diseases, and now, 40-odd verses later, they are unable to do so because they are unbelieving and perverse.
-It leads in to the next part of chapter 9 where we find the disciples arguing among themselves who will be the greatest, and worrying about someone who was not one of the Twelve driving out demons in Jesus' name (9:46-50).
+Jesus, at the beginning of the chapter, had given the disciples power and authority to drive out all demons and to cure diseases, but now, they were unable to do so because they were unbelieving and perverse.